digitalbond/Redpoint/README.md

 ####Installation

-This script requires NMAP to run.
-If you do not have nmap download and Install Nmap based off the nmap instructions.
+This script requires nmap to run.
+If you do not have Nmap download and Install Nmap based off the Nmap instructions.
 	http://nmap.org/download.html

 #####Windows